Enrico-Madani1/Chicago_Insurance_Disparity_Project/README.md

 - `ACSST5Y{year}.csv` files (with year being 2015-2023, so there are 9 files containing the percent of different public insurance coverages in Chicago)
 - `Employment_Insurance_Chicago_Health_Atlas.csv` (Percent of employment-based health insurance coverage in Chicago from 2015-2023)
 - `Public_assistance_income_Chicago_Health_Atlas.csv` (Percent of households reporting public assistance income from 2015-2023)

-The source of each dataset and how to acquire them are stated later in the code below